GSA/ficam-federation/_plan/02_know-your-users.md

 ><i class="fa fa-check-square-o"></i> **User Population.** Analyze your target user population to determine what credentials are available or can easily be obtained.
 You should consider the following:

 >> * **User Type**: Determine how many different types of users your application will cater to based on the categories presented above.
-You may have to further split up the users into even smaller categories based on the credentials that they might use to authenticate.
+You may have to further split-up the users into smaller categories based on the credentials that they may possess.
 An example will be the Federal employees that have PIV credentials vs. those that do not.

 >> * **User Identity**: How will you identify each category of users based on their ability to provide an identifying attribute?
 Some of your users may have agency issued email addresses vs. those that do not.
-Some of your public users may have a personal email address, or possess a mobile device where they can receive text messages.
-Others may not have any computer access and solely rely on a broker agent or assister to register themselves for government services such as medicare and medicaid.
+Your public users may have a personal email address, or possess a mobile device.
+Others may not have any computer access and solely rely on a broker agent or assister to register themselves for government services.

 >> * **Number of Users**: Determine the population size for each category of users.
 It could affect the total complexity and cost of integrating a potential credential type.